 Frequently Asked Questions

-I graduated from my degree program in May last year.
+I graduated from my degree program.
 Am I eligible to apply?

-What is the definition of an underrepresented minority used in this Program?
+What is the definition of an underrepresented minority used for this Program?

-I am currently studying physics (or math, or business, or Spanish, or Portuguese, and so on).
+I am currently studying physics (or math, business, Spanish, Portuguese, etc.).
 Am I eligible to apply to the Program?

-Yes, if your skills can be directly applied to biomedical or health sciences.
+Yes, if your skills can be applied to biomedical or health sciences.

 I am an MPH student.
 Am I eligible to apply?